 Some of you may or may not know, the Order Defect Rate (ODR) is a key measure of a seller’s ability to provide a good customer experience.
 There are three major components of ODR which include negative feedback rate, A-to-Z guarantee claim rate and credit card chargeback rate.
-We will delve deeper into managing negative feedback rate in this blog post.
+We will delve deeper into managing negative feedback rates in this blog post.

-According to Amazon, sellers need to maintain an ODR under 1% in order to sell on Amazon and failure to do so may result in removal of your Amazon selling privileges.
+According to Amazon, sellers need to maintain an ODR under 1% in order to sell on Amazon, and failure to do so may result in the removal of your Amazon selling privileges.
 However, there are three options you can take to get rid of negative feedback and keep your account in good health.

-Feedback Manager provides customer feedback to your business and insights to help you remove negative feedback.
+Feedback Manager provides customer feedback to your business and insights to help you remove negative Amazon feedback.
 You can also view your seller rating metrics, including detailed feedback entries within the Feedback Manager dashboard.
 To access Feedback Manager, navigate to Feedback under the Performance tab in your seller central account.

 Pro Tip: For FBA sellers, Amazon will take care of the product storage, packaging, shipping, and customer service.
 FBA sellers aren’t responsible for these tasks, so any negative feedback related to these can be removed easily.
 On the other hand for FBM sellers, negative feedback related to these tasks cannot be removed because the sellers are responsible.

-Here’s an email template you can use:
+Here’s a customer email template you can use:

 Being straightforward with customers and not second-guessing the reason for their complaints is the best way to approach negative feedback.
 Normally, you will receive the answer and possibly convince them to remove the negative feedback because their concerns were acknowledged.
-Don’t ask for feedback removal immediately because if you do so, then you will give the customer an impression that you don’t actually care about their problem.
+Don’t ask for feedback removal immediately because if you do so, then you will give the customer the impression that you don’t actually care about their problem.

 Pro Tip: If customers respond back asking for a refund or discount coupons, you can escalate the issue to Amazon and they will take care of it.

 The second option is to post a public reply to address the customer’s concern.
-Posting a public reply to negative feedback will provide insights for other customers when they are researching about you before making a purchasing decision.
+Posting a public reply to negative feedback will provide insights for other Amazon customers when they are researching about you before making a purchasing decision.

 Here are a few important notes about your responses: